 - Tried and obtained judgment rejecting lawyer’s claim that he was a law partner despite partner level compensation, Martindale listings, advertisements and state bar filings made by the firm identifying that individual as a partner; and then holding that the complainant was not entitled to share in seven figure plus work-in-progress even though his written agreement with the firm provided otherwise.

 - Obtained substantial seven figure recovery and permanent injunctive relief in federal court misappropriation of trade secrets, statutory and common law unfair competition, patent infringement, interference with contract and prospective economic advantage and breach of contract lawsuit.

-- Tried and obtained judgment in major automobile partnership dispute, with no relief awarded against ECJ’s owner/dealer-client, but a six figure damage award against the plaintiff owner-dealer as well as an award of attorney’s fee against him.
+- Tried and obtained judgment in major automobile partnership dispute, with no relief awarded against ECJ’s owner/dealer-client, but a six figure damage award against the plaintiff owner-dealer as well as an award of attorneys’ fees against him.

 - Tried and prevailed on two different contempt of court citations, including entry of a contempt judgment sentencing the contemptuous defendant to federal incarceration and imposing substantial monetary fines against him.

-- Successfully opposed class certification of 7,000 person wage/hour and commission claims class through class counsels withdrawal with prejudice of motion for class certification.
-Successfully litigated other class action wage/hour case as well as WARN Act class action lawsuit for corporate employers who ultimately settled on extremely favorable terms.
+- Successfully opposed class certification of 7,000 person wage/hour and commission claims class through class counsel’s withdrawal with prejudice of motion for class certification.
+Successfully litigated other class action wage/hour cases as well as WARN Act class action lawsuits for corporate employers who ultimately settled on extremely favorable terms.

 - Drafted complex law and partnership agreements for major law and accounting firms.